 Use what mobiles have to offer

 Finally, in the whole mobile-first approach, it’s important to use what mobile devices have to offer fully.
 Your customers have always their mobiles with them.
 And that’s a big opportunity for your marketing actions.
-For example, customers can share their data with your company online and agree to receive mobile notifications about promotion for a limited time.
+For example, customers can share their data with your company online and agree to receive mobile notifications about promotions for a limited time.
 Customers act with urgency, with the average SMS marketing click-through rate sitting at 36%.

 Mobile content marketing with TASIL

 TASIL makes use of data analytics to provide the best mobile marketing possible.
 Our main accomplishment is cooperation with Omantel.
 But we have something else for our clients!
 TASIL Plus offers assistance in preparing extraordinary content, that is only going to improve the quality of communication with the clients.
 Thanks to the high personalization, we could provide our customers with first-class mobile content marketing.
-We are proud to follow all the tips and trick, mentioned in this article, so we can honestly say that it’s a guaranteed success!
+We are proud to follow all the tips and tricks, mentioned in this article, so we can honestly say that it’s a guaranteed success!